Black Male Scientist Solving Complex Mathematical Problems Standing and Writing Long Formulas on Whiteboard.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-In Year 2, you will explore key theoretical results from applied mathematics and computer sciences which are highly valued in a variety of industries.
-You will study linear algebra, theory and practice programming.
-You will also study two computer science modules which are related to software development, machine learning, data analysis, machine learning and artificial intelligence.
-Students get to put skills into practice in a work-based learning module towards the end of this year.
+In Year 2 (Level 5), you will take two mathematics modules and two computer science modules.
+You will explore key theoretical results from pure mathematics and important techniques in applied mathematics, which are highly valued in a variety of industries, such as integer and linear programming, and graph theory.
+You will also study topics from computer science, such as machine learning and web application development.
+You will have the opportunity to put your skills into practice in a work-based learning module towards the end of this year.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.